Amin-Hosseini/woocommerce-seven-senders-order-tracking/README.md

 The base URL of the Seven Sender API.
 Default value is `https://api.sevensenders.com/v2`.

 #### API Access Key
-The access key of your Seven Senders account.
-You can find it at [your Seven Senders dashboard](https://sendwise.sevensenders.com/settings/shop/integrations).
+The API access key of your Seven Senders account.

 #### Tracking Page Base URL
 The base URL of your Seven Senders account.
 It's something like `https://[COMPANY].tracking.7senders.com/#/order`.